MOTHER'S DAY SPECIALS! SHOW ME MORE

 Format: Hardback

-Françoise Vergès is a political scientist, activist, historian, film producer and public educator.
-She is the author of A Decolonial Feminism, A Feminist History of Violence and the forthcoming A Programme of Absolute Disorder.
-She is also a senior research fellow at the Sarah Parker Remond Centre for the Study of Racism and Racialisation, UCL.
+Françoise Vergès is a political scientist, activist, historian, film writer, and public educator.
+She is the author of A Decolonial Feminism, A Feminist History of Violence and A Programme of Absolute Disorder.
+She is also a senior research fellow at the Sarah Parker Remond Centre for the Study of Racism and Racialisation, University College London.
+She lives in Paris.
 Melissa Thackway is an independent researcher and translator.
 She lectures in African Cinema at Sciences-Po and INALCO in Paris.
 Her recent translations include A Feminist Theory of Violence by Françoise Vergès, Contemporary African Cinema by Olivier Barlet, Tropical Dream Palaces: Cinema-Going in Colonial West Africa by Odile Goerg and African Diasporic Cinema: Aesthetics of Reconstruction by Daniela Ricci.

 Reviews for A Programme of Absolute Disorder: Decolonizing the Museum